-- Voices MH has been working hard on tackling chronic absenteeism at our school site, as this was an area identified as red in the 2019 Dashboard where we had 12.2% of students chronically absent.
-Our English Learner subgroup was also red (56% of our students are English Learners).
-Our students with disabilities were orange in this category.
+- Voices MP has been working hard on tackling chronic absenteeism at our school site, as this was an area identified as needing improvement based on the 2019 Dashboard where we had 13.3% of students chronically absent.
 We implemented a tiered approach to address student attendance and participation (support in each Tier is provided in Spanish and English) during 2020 and 2021, and it will continue to be a focus moving forward.
 Tier I strategies target all students.
 Tier I strategies included sharing flyers with parents/guardians on attendance expectations, including reminders on attendance in parent newsletters, sending text messages to the whole school population after winter and spring break with reminders to return to school.
 Tier II supports are for students that need a little more attention and support due to being absent with more regularity.
 Tier II strategies included Dean of Culture monitoring attendance and engagement in Tiered communications log, regular communication with parent/guardian, parent/guardian meetings, home visits (being mindful of safety protocols of social distancing, wearing a mask and meeting with parents/guardians outside), and SST meetings to discuss impact on learning as a result of being absent.
 Tier III supports are needed by students demonstrating chronic absenteeism.
-Tier III strategies included: referring students to outside support and providers, creating specialized student plans for participation, parent/guardian meetings, home visits (being mindful of safety protocols of social distancing and wearing a mask and meeting with parents/guardians outside), implementing a behavior plan and supporting teachers with strategies to meet students specific needs.
+Tier III strategies included: referring students to outside support and providers, creating specialized student plans for participation, home visits (being mindful of safety protocols of social distancing and wearing a mask and meeting with parents/guardians outside), implementing a behavior plan and supporting teachers with strategies to meet students specific needs.
 Voices created a chronic absenteeism tool which allowed the Dean of Culture and Re-engagement Support Team to track the number of absences and attendance trends such as consistency in day of the week missed most and/or morning or afternoon sessions.
 It also reflects the number of days the student needs to attend to no longer be classified as chronically absent.
 Students and families received individualized support and modifications.
 These plans were adjusted for students as needed.